- Ski in a national park

 You’ll find soft, crisp powder snow in abundance in Sun Peaks, Whistler and Panorama.

 So what's it like?

 Canada is a bucket-list destination for skiers and boarders alike.
 It’s famed for its knee-deep powder, immaculately groomed slopes and wide, tree-lined runs.
-Add in the massive snowfall and staggering, national-park scenery and it’s easy to see why it’s coveted as that once-in-a-lifetime ski holiday.
-And why, after your first trip, it’ll be hard to settle for anything less...
+Add in the awesome national park scenery and warm Canadian hospitality, and it’s easy to see why it’s coveted as that once-in-a-lifetime ski holiday.

-Please note: If you're travelling to Canada on or after 15 March 2016 you'll need to complete an Electronic Travel Authorisation (eTA), at a cost of $7, at least 72 hours before travel.
-You can apply now online at www.Canada.ca/eta
+Please note: If you're travelling to Canada you'll need to complete an Electronic Travel Authorisation (eTA) - at a cost of $7 - as early as possible after booking, as they can take longer than 72 hours to process.
+You can apply online now at: www.Canada.ca/eta

 Free ski carriage to Canada

-Book a Canada ski holiday and pay nothing for your ski carriage.
+Fly with Air Canada and pay nothing for your ski carriage.